 Review, research and make recommendations on, but not limited to, Academic and Administrative policy affecting students.

-Maintain active communication to the student body regarding, but not limited to, Academic and Administrative Affairs by creating student impact statements, resolutions, white papers, utilizing media outlets, etc.
+Maintain active communication to the student body regarding, but not limited to, Academic and Administrative Affairs by creating student impact statements, resolutions, white papers, utilizing media outlets, programming, etc.

 Work with all appropriate areas in order to ensure that genuine Shared Governance is being upheld between students, faculty, and administration.
 These areas include, but are not limited to, ASI College Representatives, Department Chairs, Students, faculty, etc.

 Create annual assessments for the student success fee and any student fee the council deems appropriate to ensure effective and ethical use of student fees.

-Create assessments ascertaining the quality of service offered to students that the council finds appropriate.

 ARTICLE II MEMBERSHIP